-If there is one thing that London does well, it is entertainment.
+If there is one thing that London does well, it is its culture and entertainment.

 London is a great place to find almost any movie!
 All American blockbusters show in London, as do many independent films and foreign-language films with English subtitles.
 European films from countries like Germany, France, and Italy are very popular and play regularly in London.
 Note that American blockbusters often debut later in London than in the US.
 Here are some recommended cinemas to visit in London:

 Cineworld has theatres around London and shows mainstream movies.
 Buy tickets online or at the door.

 Vue is another big chain with cinemas around London.
 You will find Harry Potter and other big films at Vue.

 Curzon Soho, located near Leicester Square tube in the West End, is the perfect place for a night out.
 You can catch a film then visit either the bar or cafe for a late-night snack.
 Movies also play during the day and the cafe is open for a tasty cappuccino and panini.
 Curzon focuses on independent and foreign-language films but also shows some bigger pictures.
 You won’t find big Mel Gibson films here but you will find European blockbusters.
 Curzon also has venues in Chelsea and Mayfair but the Soho branch is most popular.
 Movie tickets are £13.75 but Monday all-day and Tuesday to Friday before 5pm you can get a ticket for £8.

 Renoir Cinema, part of the Curzon group, in the heart of Bloomsbury specialises in showing French films along with its counter-part Le cinema Lumiere http://www.institut-francais.org.uk/cine-lumiere.

 Bollywood cinemas are becoming trendy for more information check out the Boleyn Cinema website http://www.boleyncinema.co.uk/